Market Sector Update

 - This is a credit fund and our tenets about the type of companies in which we invest remain consistent.

 Risk Factors.
 As with any mutual fund, the value of the Fund's shares will change, and you could lose money on your investment.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 Fixed income securities are subject to interest rate risk and, as such, the net asset value of the Fund may fall as interest rates rise.
-Investing in high-income securities may carry a greater risk of nonpayment of interest or principal than higher-rated bonds.
-In addition to the risks typically associated with fixedincome securities, loan participations in which the fund may invest carry other risks, including the risk of insolvency of the lending bank or other intermediary.
-Loan participations may be unsecured or not fully collateralized, may be subject to restrictions on resale and sometimes trade infrequently on the secondary market.
+Investing in below investment grade securities may carry a greater risk of nonpayment of interest or principal than higher-rated bonds.
+Loans (including loan assignments, loan participations and other loan instruments) carry other risks, including the risk of insolvency of the lending bank or other intermediary.
+Loans may be unsecured or not fully collateralized may be subject to restrictions on resale and sometimes trade infrequently on the secondary market.
 These and other risks are more fully described in the Fund's prospectus.
 Not all funds or fund classes may be offered at all broker/dealers.